-Because of the regions high non-English speaking population, the translation services are spread thinly, and schools, courts, and hospitals are feeling the loss most severely.
+Because of the region’s high non-English speaking population, the translation services are spread thinly, and schools, courts, and hospitals are feeling the loss most severely.

 15 Percent of Virginia Residents Don’t Speak English

-Local Virginia police, as well as fire stations, hospitals, and school staff, help the community with its translation issues, but there is a lack of professional translators that can provide official Spanish translation as well as translation for the plethora of different language across the region.
+Local Virginia police, as well as fire stations, hospitals, and school staff, help the community with its translation issues, but there is a lack of professional translators that can provide official Spanish translation as well as translation for the plethora of different languages across the region.
 It’s gotten to the point where there are so many different languages being spoken in Virginia that not all of them can be identified by the hospitals, schools, or legal systems in the area.

 Mostly, places like the local hospitals and school districts use unofficial translators to help out with the day-to-day translation.
 Local churches and congregations from the region have also been helpful with providing Spanish to English translation for the locals and vice versa.
 There are several refugee programs in the Peninsula region as well.
 They provide immersion classes for non-English speakers and also help settle refugees into the community.